BizPlan Genius

 What to include: Your business name and what it does in one sentence.
 The problem you solve and for whom.
 Your revenue model and pricing.
 How much funding you need (if applicable).
 A brief summary of your competitive advantage.

 Common mistake: Making it too long.
 If your executive summary is over two pages, you're not summarizing, you're rambling.
+Cut everything that isn't directly answering "why does this business exist and why will it work?"

 Step 2: Define the Problem and Your Solution